-G-1e(2)(b) Decontamination Activities
+G-1e(32)(b) Decontamination Activities

-- Once the extent of contamination is known, decontamination activities will be planned and - 41 performed.
-Radiological control and the control of hazardous waste residues are the primary
+- 7 Once the extent of contamination is known, decontamination or fixing activities will be planned - and performed.
+Radiological control and the control of hazardous waste residues are the - 9 primary criteria used in the design of decontamination activities.
+Radiological Radiation control - procedures require that careful planning and execution be used in decontamination activities to - prevent the exposure of workers beyond applicable standards and to prevent the further spread - of contamination.
+Careful control of entry, cleanup, and ventilation are vital components of - radiological radiation decontamination.
+The level of care mandated by DOE orders and - occupational protection requirements results in closure activities that will exceed the 180 days - allowed in 20.4.1.500 NMAC (incorporating 40 CFR §264.113(b)).
+Decontamination activities - are included as item 4 above and are shown on the schedules for contingency closure and final - facility closure (Figures G-3 and G-4) as activities D, E, and F. These activities are anticipated - to have a duration of 20 months for both contingency closure and for final facility closure.
+The - result of these activities is the clean closure of the surface container management units.
+Under - 20 contingency closure, the other areas that have been decontaminated will not be closed.
+Instead - they will remain in use for continued waste management activities involving non-mixed waste. - 22 Under final facility closure, other areas that are decontaminated are eligible for closure. - 23 The "Start Clean-Stay Clean" operating philosophy of the WIPP Project will provide for - 24 minimum need for decontamination.
+However, the need for decontamination techniques may - 25 arise.

-- criteria used in the design of decontamination activities.
-Radiation control procedures require - that careful planning and execution be used in decontamination activities to prevent the - 3 exposure of workers beyond applicable standards and to prevent the further spread of - 4 contamination.
-Careful control of entry, cleanup, and ventilation are vital components of - radiation decontamination.
-The level of care mandated by DOE orders and occupational - 6 protection requirements results in closure activities that will exceed the 180 days allowed in - 7 20.4.1.500 NMAC (incorporating 40 CFR §264.113(b)).
-Decontamination activities are included - as item 4 above and are shown on the schedules for contingency closure and final facility - 9 closure (Figures G-3 and G-4) as activities D, E, and F. These activities are anticipated to have - a duration of 20 months for both contingency closure and for final facility closure.
-The result of - these activities is the clean closure of the surface container management units.
-Under - contingency closure, the other areas that have been decontaminated will not be closed.
-Instead - they will remain in use for continued waste management activities involving non-mixed waste. - 14 Under final facility closure, other areas that are decontaminated are eligible for closure. - The "Start Clean-Stay Clean" operating philosophy of the WIPP Project will provide for - minimum need for decontamination.
-However, the need for decontamination techniques may - 17 arise. - Decontamination activities will be coordinated with closure activities so that areas that have - been decontaminated will not be recontaminated.
-All waste resulting from decontamination - 20 activities will be surveyed and analyzed for the presence of radioactive contamination and - hazardous constituents specified in Permit Attachment B. The waste will be characterized as - hazardous, mixed, or radioactive and will be packaged and handled appropriately.
-Mixed and - radioactive waste will be classified as TRU mixed waste managed in accordance with the - 24 applicable Permit requirements.
-Derived mixed waste collected during decontamination - 25 activities that are generated before repository shafts have been sealed will be emplaced in the - facility, if appropriate, or will be managed together with decontamination derived waste collected - 27 after the underground is closed.
-This waste will be classified and shipped off site to an - appropriate, permitted facility for treatment, if necessary, and for disposal.
+- Decontamination activities will be coordinated with closure activities so that areas that have - been decontaminated will not be recontaminated.
+All waste resulting from decontamination - 28 activities will be surveyed and analyzed for the presence of radioactive contamination and a - determination of hazardous constituents specified in Permit Attachment B. The waste will be - 30 characterized as hazardous, mixed, or radioactive and will be packaged and handled - appropriately.
+Mixed and radioactive waste maywill be classified as TRU mixed waste managed - in accordance with the applicable Permit requirements.
+Derived mixed waste collected during - decontamination activities that are generated before repository shafts have been sealed will be - emplaced in the facility, if appropriate, or will be managed together with decontamination - derived waste collected after the underground is closed.
+This waste will be classified and - shipped off site to an appropriate, permitted facility for treatment, if necessary, and for disposal.

-29 Removal of Hazardous Waste Residues
+Removal of Hazardous Waste Residues

-- 30 Because of the type of waste management activities that will occur at the WIPP facility, waste - residues that may be encountered during the operation of the facility and at closure may include - derived waste.
-Derived wastes result from the management of the waste containers or may be - collected as part of the closure activities (such as those during which wipes were used to - sample the containers and equipment for potential radioactive contamination or those involving - solidified decontamination solutions, the handling of equipment designated for disposal, and the - handling of residues collected as a result of spill cleanup).
-Derived wastes collected during the - operation and closure of the WIPP facility will be identified and managed as TRU mixed wastes. - These wastes will be disposed in the active underground HWDU.
-D&D derived wastes and - equipment designated for disposal will be placed in the last underground HWDU panel before - 40 closure of that unit.
+- 38 Because of the type of waste management activities that will occur at the WIPP facility, waste - residues that may be encountered during the operation of the facility and at closure may include - derived waste.
+Derived wastes result from the management of the waste containers or may be - 41 collected as part of the closure activities (such as those during which wipes were used to - sample the containers and equipment for potential radioactive contamination or those involving - solidified decontamination solutions, the handling of equipment designated for disposal, and the - 44 handling of residues collected as a result of spill cleanup).
+Derived wastes collected during the